Notary services are currently available at the library as follows:

 (* Notaries may not always be available during these hours, please call first if possible)

-Monday through Wednesday, and Friday: 9 am - 5 pm
+Monday through Friday: 9 am - 5 pm

-Appointments are preferred -- Ask for Tonie D'Angelo or Barry Koch
+Appointments are preferred -- Ask for Barry Koch

-Our community room is available for meetings, programs, and other public uses.
+At this time, our community room is under renovation.
+We expect it to be available some time in spring, 2023.
+It will be available, free for meetings, programs, and other public uses.
+Availability is judged on a case by case basis.
+We do not rent it for use by private, for-profit enterprises.
 Please note that we often use the community room for our own programs, and so the room will be unavailable during certain dates and times.
 Please call the library to book the room.

 Are you physically unable to travel to the library due to illness, age, or disability yet still wish to enjoy our services?
 If so, you can now receive books via the US Mail at absolutely no cost.
 We will send requested books to your Blauvelt residence in a postage paid mailing bag.
 When you are done, just mail them back in the pre-paid bag.